Gigg1E/O-ni/README.md

 * All admin commands are protected using Discord role checks.
 * Session memory is stored per-user and per-guild (with limits).
-* Impersonation requires privileged access to avoid abuse.
+* Impersonation requires privileged access to avoid abuse. (inactive)

 ---